-In 1999, Colorado switched from calling child custody by its traditional name of "custody" and instead now calls it "parental repsonsibilities."
-The parental responsibilities are the same: deciding who the child lives with, who gets to make major decisions (such as educational or health decisions), and what "parenting time" or visitation will be for the non-custodial parent and possibly grandparents.
+In 1999, Colorado switched from calling child custody by its traditional name of "custody" and instead now calls it "parental responsibilities."
+The parental responsibilities are the same: deciding who the child lives with; who gets to make major decisions (such as educational or health decisions); and what "parenting time" or visitation will be for the non-custodial parent and possibly grandparents.

 The following table outlines the main parts of the child custody laws in Colorado.

 |§ 14-10-123 et seq. of the Colorado Revised Statutes

 Year Uniform Child Custody Jurisdiction and Enforcement Act Adopted

 |Yes, but Colorado doesn't recognize the term "joint custody" and uses "decision-making responsibility" terminology instead; no preference on how that is to be allocated, except must be in the child's best interest

 Grandparent Visitation Rights Recognized?

 |Yes, a child's wishes are a factor the court will consider if they are sufficiently mature to express reasoned and independent preferences as to the parenting time schedule

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.